Jol0o/JohnLoyd-Belen-primia-technical-exam-server/README.md

 # HR Hiring Management Server

 This is the server for the HR Hiring Management project.
-It's built with Express.js and other technologies.
+It's built with Express.js, MySQL, and other technologies.

 ## Installation

-Before you start, make sure you have Node.js and npm installed on your machine.
+Before you start, make sure you have Node.js, npm, and MySQL installed on your machine.

 1. Clone this repository:
     ```